futzu/cuei/README.md

 ```
-*  Use cuei.StreamParser for more fine-grained control of MPEGTS stream parsing.
+*  Use cuei.Stream.DecodeBytes for more fine-grained control of MPEGTS stream parsing.
 ```go
 package main